Inferring the causal effect of journals on citations: Results

-The median latent citation rate $e^{\ajlatcitrate_j}$ is clearly increasing with journal impact (Fig.~\ref{fig:results}B). \emph{Physics Reports} for example shows a median latent citation rate of about $0.92$, while \emph{Reviews of Modern Physics} shows a median latent citation rate of about $0.37$.
-The difference between these two review journals is likely to emerge from a difference in submission policies: \emph{Physics Reports} only accepts invited reviews for submission, whereas \emph{Reviews of Modern Physics} is open to submissions from anyone.
-In contrast to these two review journals, the US based \emph{Physical Review Letters} publishes short letters, and shows a latent citation rate of about $0.18$.
-Its lower impact European counterpart \emph{Europhysics Letters} shows a latent citation rate of about $0.082$.
-The median effective citation rate of a journal is $e^{\ajlatcitrate_j} \theta_j$, which aligns closely with the observed journal impact (Fig.~\ref{fig:median_cit_rate}).
+At the same time, the median latent citation rate $e^{\ajlatcitrate_j}$ is also clearly increasing with journal impact (Fig.~\ref{fig:results}B).
+For example, the US based \emph{Physical Review Letters} has a relatively high journal impact and shows a latent citation rate of $0.15$--$0.17$ (95\% CI) for Condensed Matter in 2016.
+Its lower impact European counterpart \emph{Europhysics Letters} shows a latent citation rate of $0.013$--$0.027$ (95\% CI) in the same field and year.
+Overall, the correlation between the (logarithm of) the journal impact and $\ajlatcitrate_j$ is on average 0.54 for each combination of field and year.
+For High Energy Physics in 2002 the correlation is 0.72, while for Astrophysics in 2012 the correlation is 0.050.
+The highest correlation of 0.85 is observed for Astrophysics in 2006.
+This correlation grows weaker for High Energy Physics and Astrophysics over time (Fig.~\ref{ext:fig:correlation_dynamics}).
+The median effective citation rate of a journal is $e^{\ajlatcitrate_j} \theta_j$, which aligns closely with the observed journal impact (Fig.~\ref{ext:fig:median_cit_rate}).

-Of course, the latent citation rates also vary within journals, which is controlled by $\sjlatcitrate_j$.
+The latent citation rates also vary within journals, which is controlled by $\sjlatcitrate_j$.
 Journals with a higher $\sjlatcitrate_j$ tend to publish articles with a larger variety of latent citation rates.
-For example, \emph{Physical Review E} shows a $\sjlatcitrate_j$ of about $0.8$, while \emph{Science} shows a $\sjlatcitrate_j$ of about $0.3$, resulting in a broader distribution of $\latcitrate_i$ for \emph{Physical Review E} than \emph{Science}.
-Interestingly, high-impact journals show more narrow distributions of latent citation rates than lower impact journals (Fig.~\ref{fig:results}C).
+For example, \emph{Europhysics Letters} shows a $\sjlatcitrate_j$ of $0.7$--$1.1$ (95\% CI), while \emph{Science} shows a $\sjlatcitrate_j$ of $0.2$--$0.3$ (95\% CI), resulting in a broader distribution of $\latcitrate_i$ for \emph{Europhysics Letters} than \emph{Science}.
+In general, high-impact journals show more narrow distributions of latent citation rates than lower impact journals (Fig.~\ref{fig:results}C).